opensciencegrid/StashCache/docs/admin/install.md

 # Installation Guide

-This document describes how to install a StashCache cache, a server that caches files locally rather than serving files to the StashCache federation.
+This document describes how to install a StashCache service (Origin or Cache).
 The installation utilizes XRootD and HTCondor for file storage and monitoring, respectively.

 ---